maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

 ### End result

 In the end, it was snowing the day we built it so...
 We were not really able to showcase its ability but we were able to:

 a.
-Detect the amount of light received (though it was really difficult as the weather was horrible and our photoresistor was not reactive to the LED light of our phones which was all we had)
+Detect the amount of light received (though it was really difficult as the weather was horrible and our photoresistor was not reactive to the LED light of our phones which was all we had).

 b.
 Move the shutter using the motor according to the amount of light perceived by each phototransistor.